bishoyromany/truecaller-auth-api/Readme.md

 ### API Routes

-**_Make Sure To Pass token [aka API KEY]_**

-1. /api/truecaller/auth -> Authenticate the user for truecaller callback.
+1. /api/truecaller/auth?token=API_KEY -> Authenticate the user for truecaller callback.
-2. /api/truecaller/user -> Get the user information using request id.
+2. /api/truecaller/user/:requestId -> Get the user information using request id.

+### Notes

+**API KEY** Is Required For _/api/truecaller/auth_ Route, To Allow Truecaller On To Use The API.